 Baltimore City leadership, the private sector, the philanthropic community, and child serving community organizations are all coming together to address the city's toughest challenges by prioritizing the needs of kids and families.

 Through the Play More B'More initiative, Baltimore is at the forefront, taking action to make it as easy as possible for all kids, particularly kids growing up in poverty, to get the play they need to thrive.
-It is a powerful example for other cities to follow.—James Siegal, President of KaBOOM!
+It is a powerful example for other cities to follow.—James Siegal, CEO of KaBOOM!

 The CarMax Foundation